Aluminium–magnesium alloys: 5000 series

 5000 series are alloyed with magnesium.
 5083 alloy has the highest strength of non-heat-treated alloys.
 Most 5000 series alloys include manganese as well.

 Corrosion

-Aluminum-magnesium alloys are considered to be very corrosion-resistant, making them suitable for marine applications, but this is only true if the $\beta$-phase exists as a non-contiguous phase.
+Aluminium-magnesium alloys are considered to be very corrosion-resistant, making them suitable for marine applications, but this is only true if the $\beta$-phase exists as a non-contiguous phase.
 Alloys with Mg contents below 3% are therefore always corrosion-resistant, with higher contents, appropriate heat treatment must ensure that this phase is not present as a continuous film at the grain boundaries.